Proton Computed Tomography Image Reconstruction Based on the Richardson-Lucy Algorithm: Results

 \section{Results}

-As we pointed our earlier, in our study we investigated the simplified model with a single-sided detector setup.
-The center line of all beams falls into one perpendicular plane to the rotation axis.
-This image slice was reconstructed containing 256$\times$256 pixels with 1~mm\textsuperscript{2} size.
-Every proton was assigned to this layer, without take into account the deviation of their path in the direction of the rotation axis.
-In the reconstruction step, every reconstructed image was evaluated after 600 iterations as an optimum between the magnitude of spatial resolution and the image noise.
-The standard deviation ($\sigma$) around the MLP of the protons were set about 0.4~mm, 0.5~mm and 1.0~mm according to the spatial uncertainty of the proton path for the ideal, silicon pixel and silicon strip detector layers, respectively.
+In this study the proof-of-concept performance of the Richardson\,--\,Lucy-based reconstruction algorithm was investigated using a single-sided detector setup, simulated by a simplified Monte Carlo model.
+The center line of all beams coincided in one plane, perpendicular to the rotation axis.
+Moreover, every proton was assigned into this layer, without taking into account the deviation of their path in the direction of the rotation axis.
+This 256$\times$256 image slice was reconstructed using 1~mm/pixel reconstruction resolution.
+For this resolution, the variance of the probability density around the MLP was chosen to be $\sigma=0.4$~mm.

-The result of the reconstructed images of the Derenzo and CTP404 phantoms are shown in figure \ref{fig:recons}, on the left and right columns, respectively.
+The result of the reconstructed images of the CTP404 and CTP528 phantoms are shown in Figure \ref{fig:recons}, on the top and bottom rows respectively.
+The left-hand side column of Figure~\ref{fig:recons} presents the idealized case, while the middle and right-hand side columns show the more realistic silicon pixel and silicon strip detector models, respectively.

-Top row of the figure~\ref{fig:recons} presentes the idealized case, which certainly the most clearest reconstruction for both Derenzo and CTP404 phantoms.
-The middle and bottom rows are present more realistic imaging models with silicon pixel and silicon strip detectors, respectively.
-It is clearly visible that as the position and direction measurement uncertainties increases, the spatial resolution becomes worse and worse.